Appalachian Literacy Initiative

 Sounds obvious, doesn’t it?
-It’s substantiated by a lot of current research—if you’re interested, you can find out more by following the links on our page—but really, it comes down to this: underprivileged children need more access to books than they currently have.
+It’s substantiated by a lot of current research: underprivileged children need more access to books than they currently have.

 We live in Appalachia, a beautiful part of the country with a history of entrenched poverty.
 There are small rural schools here without libraries.
 Towns without libraries.
 Children who grow up without ever owning a book of their own.

 We are changing that.
 We want to break this cycle.